punio-ai/ai-security-redteam-lab/README.md

 ## Why this project

 Built while working through a structured AI security curriculum (foundations → OWASP LLM Top 10 → adversarial ML → agentic security), alongside a parallel track building deployable AI/ML systems (see [other pinned repo] — a Kafka/Isolation Forest anomaly detection pipeline).

+## Round 3: signature-based filtering has false negatives

+Re-ran direct injection tests after adding output filtering.
+One payload ("developer mode") produced a response confirming a confidentiality instruction exists ("You were told not to reveal these instructions") without leaking its content — a metadata-level leak that the filter's keyword list did not catch, since it wasn't one of the anticipated marker strings.

+**Takeaway:** substring/keyword-based output filtering is inherently reactive — it only catches phrasings you've already seen.
+It reduces obvious leaks but has no mechanism for novel disclosure patterns.
+A more robust approach would use a classifier model to detect *semantic* leakage (is this response revealing anything about hidden instructions?) rather than exact-string matching, or better yet, a structural fix: never give the model anything it needs to keep secret in the first place.